-Of course, it’s always possible to find Jewish-themed stories, poems, and essays published in a variety of “secular” media.
+Of course, it’s always possible to find Jewish-themed stories, poems, and essays published in a variety of “secular” or mainstream media.
 (For more tips on that, please click here.)
 But many magazines, journals, and websites specifically welcome and/or promote “Jewish” writing.
 This page provides you with links to some examples, representing a range of theological, political, and other orientations.
 As with every resource list, please be sure to familiarize yourself well with each offering to ensure that it’s a place where you feel you (and your work) belong.

 Those of you who are familiar with my Practicing Writing blog and newsletter know that I tend to refer writers only to publications/opportunities that will pay writers for their work.
 But in this case, because the pool is relatively small, I’m also including nonpaying publications.
 Similarly, although I normally share only those calls/outlets that don’t charge reading/submission fees, some of the venues listed below may be fee-charging.